Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

 \subsubsection{Multiple Buyers}

-In the above example we focused on one buyer for simplicity, however everything described, with no material change, can also be used to implement a second-price auction with the price as a reserve.
+In the above example we analyze a single-buyer setting for simplicity; however, everything described, with no material change, can also be used to implement a second-price auction with the hidden price as a reserve.
 Indeed, once the type reports are common knowledge, so is the highest bidder.
 There are then three possible scenarios: \begin{itemize} \item The reserve price is above the highest bid.
 In this case, the seller proves this without revealing the hidden reserve, as in the single-buyer setting, and no trade takes place. \item The reserve price is weakly below the highest bid, and strictly above the second-highest bid.
 In this case, the seller reveals the reserve price as in the single-buyer setting, and trade takes place at this price. \item The reserve price is weakly below the second-highest bid.
 In this case, the seller proves this without revealing the hidden reserve, and trade takes place with the second-highest bid as price.
-While the inequality to be proved here is in the reverse direction to that proved in the single-buyer setting, an analogous technique still works: if the (hidden) price is $s=s_1\ldots s_{\log_2H}$ and the second-highest bid is $v^{(2)}=v^{(2)}_1\ldots v^{(2)}_{\log_2H}$, then the seller proves that for each $i$ such that $v^{(2)}_i=0$, either $s_i=0$ or else $s_j=0$ for some $j<i$ with $v^{(2)}_i=1$. \end{itemize} Since it is commonly known that only the highest bidder might possibly participate in trade, we can have the seller reveal/prove the above either to all bidders or only to the highest bidder.
+While the inequality to be proved here is in the reverse direction to that proved in the single-buyer setting, an analogous technique still works: if the (hidden) price is $s=s_1\ldots s_{\log_2H}$ and the second-highest bid is $v^{(2)}=v^{(2)}_1\ldots v^{(2)}_{\log_2H}$, then the seller proves that for each $i$ such that $v^{(2)}_i=0$, either $s_i=0$ or else $s_j=0$ for some $j<i$ with $v^{(2)}_j=1$. \end{itemize} Since it is commonly known that only the highest bidder might participate in trade, the seller can reveal/prove the above either to all bidders or only to the highest bidder.